 Find information about theatrical performers, performances, theatre companies and venues.
 Includes everything from drama, opera and dance to circus, puppetry and readings.

-Our catalogue lists theatre programmes, scripts, librettos, sheet music, recordings, pictures and personal and company papers.
+Our catalogue lists theatre programmes, biographies, interviews, recordings, pictures and personal papers.

 If you are interested in looking at theatre programmes, start by searching the catalogue using main words from the title of the performance.